mstahl/corewars/README.md

 that can interface with it.
 It will almost certainly include a web service very soon.

+This is in the extremely early stages of development, so please do not use this yet.

 ## Configuring

 The simulation can be configured using the following options: